Spain or Portugal? which Iberian country is the best destination?

 The Basque Country in Spain – Portugal or Spain

-Beaches of Portugal Vs Spain
+Beaches of Portugal Vs. Spain

-This is not an easy item; both Portugal and Spain are world-famous beach destinations.
+This is not an easy-to-compare item; both Portugal and Spain are world-famous beach destinations.
 Plus, the beaches are somehow similar, which isn’t surprising… The beaches in Algarve are similar to those on the Mediterranean coast, and Portugal’s western beaches are similar to Northern Spain.

 Algarve has a beautiful coastline, with some dramatic cliffs, caves, sandy beaches, and nice warm water, but it’s already outside the mediterranean sea, so the water is cooler than in Spain.
-The Portuguese west coast is home to some of the world’s best surf spots, like peniche and Nazare (which is world-famous for its giant waves).
-It is also loaded with picturesque and scenic beaches like the ones in Arrabida, Pessegueiro island, Berlengas, and Caminha.
-Yet, the water is considerably colder, making them easy on the eyes but very difficult to dive in.
+The Portuguese west coast is home to some of the world’s best surf spots, like Peniche and Nazare (which is world-famous for its giant waves).

 Best Beaches of Portugal